 Who is your family?
 A spouse or common law partner you met online?
 An orphan you adopted overseas?
 The parents who supported you for years?
 Family reunification is a key goal of Canada’s immigration policy.
 Under current immigration laws, you can sponsor your spouse, common law or conjugal partner, dependent children, parents and grandparents to become permanent residents.

-There are 2 kinds of sponsorship applications: Overseas and In-Canada.
+There are 2 kinds of sponsorship applications: Overseas and In-Canada (spouse or common law partner only).
 While they both have 2 steps, there are key differences in processing times and procedures and appeal rights.

 Family is important to Lowe & Company and so we understand your concerns.
 We can help you bring your family home.

 Spousal, Common-Law or Conjugal Partner Sponsorship: Step 1: Sponsor Approval